Two Arrested In Drive-By Shooting Death Of 7-Year-Old Alana Washington

 The shooting Saturday, July 25th, just after 8 p.m., in front of a home in the 2900 block of NW 51st Street.

-Niecey Drayton had just parked her car outside the home when dozens of rounds were fired from another car.
+Niecey Drayton was returning from the Flea Market and had just parked her car outside the home when more than two dozen rounds were fired from a gray Nissan Altima that passed by.

 “Alana was only seven years old getting out of a car.
 My grandson is only one year old,” said Alana’s mother Shanlavie Drayton at the time.